A Genetic Algorithm for Generating Extreme Examples in Arithmetic Dynamics

 The basic idea of the algorithm is the following general steps of a genetic algorithm: \begin{enumerate} \item Generate a random set of dynamical systems \item Score those dynamical systems from best to worst \item Keep only the best scoring systems \item Create the next generation by combining those best systems to create new (and hopefully better) examples. \end{enumerate} A principle tenet for this project was to keep the algorithm as simple as possible and to only change the ``scoring'' function as we examine the four different problems.
 This allows for a flexible algorithm that could be applied by other researchers to generate their own extreme examples by either using our scoring functions, or creating their own to plug into the general algorithm.

 The article is organized as follows.
 Section \ref{sect_problems} describes the mathematical background on each open problem in arithmetic dynamics that we consider.
 A discussion of the current state of knowledge is included.
 Section \ref{sect_algorithm} describes the details of the algorithm.
 Section \ref{sect_data} provides a summary of the most extreme examples found with this algorithm.
+A fuller list of examples is provided as an appendix to the arxiv version\footnote{arXiv:2601.11482}.
 The code for the algorithm as implemented for SageMath \cite{sage} can be found on github\footnote{\url{https://github.com/bhutz/GA_for_ADS_examples}}.